jnellis3/Emergency-Incidents-Project/DevNotes.md

 I've created the intitial application and a functional endpoint for uploading new incident data.

 The next step is to create a skeleton front-end where we can post to the endpoint and view the map.

+Most of the functionality is now built out.
+A database records previously uploaded incident data, and we have the ability to drop in new data.

+The map will plot incidents, and will show a timeline of responses for each incident.
+The api will also return weather data.

+The last thing to do is add a weather dashboard to the map.